 Blossom End Rot isn’t a disease, it’s due to the plant’s inability to get calcium, which can be caused by a few things:

-- Lack of calcium in the soil in general (restore it by adding Dolomite Lime or crushed eggshells)
+- Lack of calcium in the soil in general (restore it by adding Dolomite Lime or crushed eggshells).
+It is very rare for your soil to be calcium deficient and is likely to be more to do with the below reasons.

 - Soil PH is either too high or too low (do a PH test to check)